Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 But that doesn’t imply you’re at a loss if you want something modern.
 As you’ll learn in this piece, European kitchen designs cater to various needs.
 Look at this extensive list of European kitchen designs with images for inspiration.

-In the heart of midcentury modern kitchen designs is the authentic use of natural materials.
-And if you want to get an edgy looking kitchen, a mix of wood and marble is the way to go.
+The authentic use of natural materials is at the heart of midcentury modern kitchen designs.
+If you want an edgy-looking kitchen, a mix of wood and marble is the way to go.

-For instance, you can use Walnut veneer with a lacquer gloss finish on the kitchen cabinets, drawers, and other storage areas.
-The Walnut gives a natural feel to the space, with the gloss adding a modern touch to the entire design.
+For instance, you can use a Walnut veneer with a lacquer gloss finish on the kitchen cabinets, drawers, and other storage areas.
+The Walnut gives the space a natural feel, while the gloss adds a modern touch to the entire design.

 2. Try the Galley

 Some historians argue that the galley was among the first midcentury modern European kitchen designs.
-These kitchens were not truly open plan kitchens.
-Still, the construction was done in such a way that the galleys provided a sense of connection between the kitchen and the rest of the interior space.
+These kitchens were not truly open-plan, but the construction was done so that the galleys provided a sense of connection between the kitchen and the rest of the interior space.

-The galley style is also considered to be one of the most efficient kitchen designs.
-The long space and counters running along each side provide ample space and a nice flow from the kitchen to other spaces.
+The galley style is also considered one of the most efficient kitchen designs.
+The long space and counters along each side provide ample space and a nice flow from the kitchen to other spaces.

-Despite not being the current in-thing, the galley can still look spectacular.
-You can still experiment with open floor plan kitchen options such as wood and marble, or neat patterns on the backsplash tiles.
+Despite not being the current trend, the galley can still look spectacular.
+You can experiment with open-floor-plan kitchen options such as wood and marble or neat patterns on the backsplash tiles.

 Aren’t laminates tacky and ugly?

 Well, that was the perception.
-Today, with improvements in manufacturing processes, laminates are back bigger, better, and more stylish.
-Plus, they’re the material you should be going for in case you have little love for stones, or you find granite and marble as too expensive.
+With improvements in manufacturing processes, laminates are back bigger, better, and more stylish.
+Plus, they’re the material you should be going for in case you have little love for stones or you find granite and marble too expensive.

 Laminates come in various colors that blend nicely with a midcentury modern European kitchen design.
 These include current, trendy kitchen colors such as sea green, black, and mixed wood tones.
 Plus, thanks to better manufacturing processes today, laminates are more durable than they initially were.